ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 -3 Cabal Therapy, -1 Preordain
 +1 Thoughtseize, +2 Hurkyl's Recall, +1 Echoing Truth

-G2: I Duress an LED from their hand and they play Salvagers without any payoff.
+G2: I Duress a LED from their hand and they play Salvagers without any payoff.
 We draw go for a while and I get beat with Salvagers.
 I have the most of the combo in hand but am tight on mana and need a Ritual.
 They find another LED and go infinite with a Mishra's Bauble to draw most of their deck in my upkeep.